Colombia Conservation Officer

 Lina lived in Colombia for 25 years before moving to the United States to start her PhD.
 Her research evaluated how land use changes influence movement and dispersal patterns of primates to assist decision-making for conservation management of endangered species in Colombia.
 She used genomic tools and GIS to investigate how cattle ranching influences the dispersal of the Silvery-brown Tamarin, an endemic/endangered primate from Colombia, in order to design effective habitat corridors.

 She has worked in the Neotropics for more than eight years, primarily in Colombia, but she has also conducted fieldwork in Ecuador and Panama.
 Most of her field experience is with primates collecting behavioral, ecological and census data, but she has undertaken short research projects with small arboreal mammals.
-In addition, Lina has worked with genetics for more then seven years, exploring how genetic tools can contribute to the conservation of primates.
-She has combined this with species distribution modeling approaches, spatial analysis and GIS analyses in general to specifically address how animals respond to environmental changes and habitat fragmentation.
+In addition, Lina has worked with genetics for more than seven years, exploring how genetic tools can contribute to the conservation of primates.
+She has combined this with species distribution modeling approaches, spatial analysis and GIS analyses in general to addressing how animals respond to environmental changes and habitat fragmentation.

 - BS Biology, Universidad de los Andes Colombia.